katarinadjordjevic1/covidcare/README.md

 ## Used Libraries

-- Leiningen: Leiningen is a build automation and dependency management tool for the simple configuration of software projects written in the Clojure programming language
+- Leiningen : Project automation tool with declarative configuration
-- Ring:  It's a lower-level framework to handle HTTP requests, with a focus on traditional web development.
+- Ring : Web Applications Library
-- Migratus: A general migration framework, with implementations for migrations as SQL scripts or general Clojure code.
+- Migratus : General migration framework
 - Compojure: Compojure is a small routing library for Ring that allows web applications to be composed of small, independent parts.
-- Korma: Korma is a domain specific language for Clojure.
-It is used for creating queries and communicating with db.
+- Korma : SQL query library
-- Hiccup: Library for representing HTML in Clojure
+- Hiccup : Library for representing HTML in Clojure
-- Buddy auth: It is used to provide Authentication and Authorization facilities.
+- Buddy auth : Authentication and Authorization library

 ## Project description